VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 For incore images, you can use the basic functions (`LoadBitmapFromMem` and `UnloadBitmap`) to load and destroy the BITMAP object.
-Or you can use the MiniGUI resource manager to manage the objects by using the reference count mechanism.
+Or you can use the MiniGUI resource manager to manage the objects using the reference count mechanism.

 By using the MiniGUI resource manager, you can use the original file name to load a resource from incore resource.
-If there is an incore resource for the specific file name, the resource manager will load it from the incore resource, otherwise it will try to load if from the file.
-On the other hand, the resource manager will maintain a reference count for every loaded resource, and really release the object only if the reference count reached 0.
+If there is an incore resource for a specific file name, the resource manager will load it from the incore resource, otherwise it will try to load it from the file.
+On the other hand, the resource manager will maintain a reference count for every loaded resource, and really release the object only if the reference count reaches 0.
 In this way, you can avoid some bugs about object life cycle.

-The sample uses the resource manager to maintain the incore images:
+The following sample uses the resource manager to maintain the incore images:

 ```cpp
 #include "png_pics.inc"